14 of the best breast pumps – electric, manual, wearable, singles and doubles tested by mums

 As well as 2 pumps, each box is filled with 4 bottles & lids, 3 different-sized breast shield adaptors, 2 nursing bra-adjusters and lots of spare parts, as well as a complimentary bottle brush and a cotton carry bag to pop it all in.

-Pros: Great value, lots of added extras, decent battery life, fun colours
+Pros: Wearable, great value, lots of added extras, decent battery life, fun colours

 Cons: Leaks if you move too much, needs recharging after 2 hours